clearlinux/swupd-client/docs/swupd.1.rst

     it is used since it may need to download some files from the update server again.

     -  ``--all``

        Removes all the content including recent metadata.

     -  ``--dry-run``

        Just prints files that would be removed.

 ``hashdump``

     Calculates and print the Manifest hash for a specific file on disk.

     -  ``-n --no-xattrs``

        Ignore extended attributes when calculating hash.

     -  ``-p, --path={PATH}``

        Specify the PATH to use for operations.
 This can be used to point to a chroot installation of the OS or a custom mount.

+``3rd-party``

+    Manages 3rd-party repositories and content installed from them.
+A 3rd-party repository enables the distribution of user produced content.

+    The following subcommands are available to manage `3rd-party repositories`:

+    -  ``add``

+       Adds a 3rd-party repository.

+    -  ``remove``

+       Removes a 3rd-party repository along with all the content installed from it from the system.

+    -  ``list``

+       Lists the 3rd-party repositories available to the system.
+These repositories must have been previously added using ``swupd 3rd-party add``.

+    Most of the swupd subcommands used for managing `upstream` content are supported to manage `3rd-party` content along with most of their options.
+    To use these subcommands for 3rd-party content, it is necessary to use the ``3rd-party`` subcommand followed by the desired operation to be performed.

+    This is the syntax for 3rd-party operations to manage content:

+    ``$ swupd 3rd-party <subcommand> [option(s)]``

+    Example:

+         -  ``swupd 3rd-party bundle-add my_bundle``

+            Looks for the 3rd-party bundle `my_bundle` among all the available 3rd-party repositories, and installs it in the system as long as it is found in one, and only one, repository.
+If the bundle exists in more than one 3rd-party repository, users are required to specify the repository to install it from by using the ``--repo`` option.

+            There is no need to specify the 3rd-party repository if the bundle name is unique among 3rd-party repositories, even if a bundle with the same name exists in the upstream update server.
+Bundles from 3rd-party repositories are installed in a different location so they don't clash with upstream bundles.

+         -  ``swupd 3rd-party update --repo my_repo``

+            Performs a software update for content installed from the 3rd-party repository `my_repo`.
+If no repository is specified, content from all 3rd-party repositories is updated.

+    All 3rd-party content is installed in the following location:
+    ``/opt/3rd-party/<bundle_name>/``

+    The following subcommands are available to manage `3rd-party content`:

+    -  ``update``

+       Update to latest version of a 3rd-party repository.
+       For information about the options for this command please refer to the ``swupd update`` section.

+    -  ``bundle-add``

+       Installs a bundle from a 3rd-party repository.
+       For information about the options for this command please refer to the ``swupd bundle-add`` section.

+    -  ``bundle-remove``

+       Remove a bundle from a 3rd-party repository.
+       For information about the options for this command please refer to the ``swupd bundle-remove`` section.

+    -  ``bundle-list``

+       List bundles from a 3rd-party repository.
+       For information about the options for this command please refer to the ``swupd bundle-list`` section.

+    -  ``bundle-info``

+       Display information about a bundle in a 3rd-party repository.
+       For information about the options for this command please refer to the ``swupd bundle-info`` section.

+    -  ``diagnose``

+       Verify content from a 3rd-party repository.
+       For information about the options for this command please refer to the ``swupd diagnose`` section.

+    -  ``repair``

+       Repair local issues relative to a 3rd-party repository.
+       For information about the options for this command please refer to the ``swupd repair`` section.

+    -  ``check-update``

+       Check if a new version of a 3rd-party repository is available.
+       For information about the options for this command please refer to the ``swupd check-update`` section.

+    -  ``clean``

+       Clean cached files of a 3rd-party repository.
+       For information about the options for this command please refer to the ``swupd clean`` section.

 FILES